Auto Note Importer

 • Without Subfolder Field: destination/note.md

-• Supports nested folders (e.g., "Category/Subcategory")
+• Supports nested folders (e.g. "Category/Subcategory")

 • Recursive duplicate detection across all subfolders